 Philosophy is also good preparation for careers in law, politics or activism.
 Supreme Court Justice Stephen Breyer, President Bill Clinton and Activist Angela Davis all majored in philosophy.

 What do you get when you mix training in traditional American studio ceramics, knowledge of ancient African pottery techniques and a strong education in philosophy?More

-The new United States Ambassador to Vietnam, David Shear '75, says he entered the foreign service “completely by chance,” though he says that his study of Japan as an Earlham student clearly had something to do with it.More
+David Shear '75, who is set to be nominated as the next Assistant Secretary of Defense for East Asia and the Pacific, says he entered the foreign service “completely by chance,” though he says that his study of Japan as an Earlham student clearly had something to do with it.More